jasonhedman/agentkit/typescript/framework-extensions/vercel-ai-sdk/README.md

 # AgentKit Extension - Vercel AI SDK Toolkit

-CDP integration with Vercel AI SDK to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.
+AgentKit integration with Vercel AI SDK to enable agentic workflows using the core primitives defined in `@coinbase/agentkit`.

 This toolkit contains tools that enable an LLM agent to interact with the [Coinbase Developer Platform](https://docs.cdp.coinbase.com/) through Vercel AI SDK.
 The toolkit provides a wrapper around the CDP SDK, allowing agents to perform onchain operations like transfers, trades, and smart contract interactions.